shamsch/docs/md/poetry_and_pyenv.md

 ## Pyenv

 Pyenv is another tool that can help manage Python versions and virtual environments.
-It is a bit more complicated than pyenv, but it is also more powerful.
+Preferably install with **Homebrew**.

 ### Common Commands